Shilpa Shinde MMS Leak Controversy: Hina Khan & Rocky Slam Shilpa For Sharing Adult Video On Twitter

 Fans Lash Out At Shilpa For Sharing An Adult Video

 While her fans supported her, a few of them lashed out at Shilpa for sharing and adult video link on social media.
-They called her attention seeker and wondered as to why she took up this topic now.
+They called her an attention seeker and wondered as to why she took up this topic now.

 Hina & Rocky Slam Shilpa

 Shilpa's Bigg Boss 11 housemate, Hina Khan, who didn't mingle with her in the house, asked Shilpa to be careful and responsible.
-Even her boyfriend, Rocky Jaiswal tweeted slammed Shilpa for sharing an adult video on social media.
+Even her boyfriend, Rocky Jaiswal slammed Shilpa for sharing an adult video on social media.

 Rocky Reacts To Shilpa’s Tweet